andrei-punko/oauth-server/README.md

     "non_pii_id": "2f8-4da",
     "jti": "4d2cf5b0-cde6-4825-95a1-7515d5c99378"
 }
 ```

 ### Use tokens to access resources through your REST-ful API

-Use the generated tokens as the value of the Bearer in the Authorization header as follows:
+Use the generated token as the value of the Bearer in the Authorization header as follows:
 ```bash
 curl http://localhost:9091/YOUR_RESOURCE_PATH -H "Authorization: Bearer ACCESS_TOKEN_HERE"
 ```